-Refined foods, such as oils and sugars, make red blood cells stick together in clusters or chains called rouleaux that can be seen under a microscope.
-Higher blood pressure is required to circulate this thickened blood.112 products, butter,113 margarine, shortening, and/or coconut oil,114 etc.,) significantly increases the risk of hypertension.
-In addition, consumption of these products also raises the blood cholesterol, thickening the blood further, and raising blood pressure.115 Even God has weighed in on the fat question, "Speak unto the children of Israel, saying, Ye shall eat no manner of fat,..."116
+Because eating a high amount of fat causes rouleaux, food with saturated fat, (i.e. animal products, butter, margarine, shortening, and/or coconut oil, etc) significantly increases the risk of hypertension.
+In turn, consumption of these products also raise the blood cholesterol, thickening the blood further and raising blood pressure.
+Even God has weighed in on the fat question, "Speak unto the children of Israel, saying, Ye shall eat no manner of fat,..."